Last Updated on July 4, 2023 by Matt

 The Dualtron Victor uses the same folding system implemented in all the newest Dualtron models, such as the Dualtron Thunder, the Dualtron Storm, or the Dualtron 3 model.

-Additionally, the Victor is foldable at both the stem and the handlebars, as it comes with the traditional Dualtron folding handlebars found on most of their premium models.
+The Victor is foldable at both the stem and handlebars, incorporating the traditional Dualtron folding handlebars found in premium models.

 Performance